howtographql/howtographql/content/backend/graphql-js/6-subscriptions.md

 Subscription resolvers are implemented slightly differently than those for queries and mutations.
 Rather than directly writing the resolver function function, you define an object with a `subscribe` property.
 The value of this property is the actual subscription resolver.

-Just like with queries and mutations though, and thanks to the `graphcool-binding` package, all you need to do to actually implement the resolver functions is _delegate_ the subscription execution to the `Graphcool` instance you create in `index.js`.
+Just like with queries and mutations though, and thanks to the `prisma-binding` package, all you need to do to actually implement the resolver functions is _delegate_ the subscription execution to the `Prisma` instance you create in `index.js`.

 Talking about `index.js`, the last thing you need to do to make subscriptions work is adding the resolvers to the `resolvers` object which gets passed to the constructor of your `GraphQLServer`.